-even after leaving XSG and reinvoking it, and it will return to the same file you were working on, and on the same line where the cursor was when you left the file with F3.
+even after leaving XSG and reinvoking it, and it will return to the same file you were working on, and on the same line where the cursor was when you left the file with e or F3.

-In preparing a test file for use with 1do, you should arrange it so that no two sentences share any of the same line.
+In preparing a test file for use with ldo, you should arrange it so that no two sentences share any of the same line.
 Start each new sentence on a new line.

 The 1do software exists partly in the C code of the SG shell and partly in the macro language of the editor.
-Currently there is a editor macro program in Kedit on Windows.